Greginkansas/-openhab-openhab1wiki/DD-WRT-Binding.md

     ddwrt:interface_guest=ath0.1<BR>

-## Prepare your ddwrt device
+## Prepare your DD-WRT device
-* You have to activate the telnet connection in the ddwrt web interface.
+* You have to activate the telnet connection in the DD-WRT web interface.
-* The changing of the telnet port in the ddwrt web interface is not always working.
+* The changing of the telnet port in the DD-WRT web interface is not always working.
 Test it with a telnet command shell.

 ## Generic Item Binding Configuration

-In order to bind an item to the ddwrt device, you need to provide configuration settings.
-The easiest way to do so is to add some binding information in your item file (in the folder configurations/items`).
+In order to bind an item to the DD-WRT device, you need to provide configuration settings.
+The easiest way to do so is to add some binding information in your item file (in the folder `configurations/items`).

 ## Switching WIFI